DisyInformationssysteme/cadenza.js/src/docs.md

 <small>API: [CadenzaClient#fetchObjectInfo(./classes/CadenzaClient.html#fetchObjectInfo)</small>

-Download the object info from a workbook map view in JSON format.
+Fetch the object info from a workbook map view in JSON format.
 The result contains all information, that is shown in the object info within cadenza.

 ```javascript
 const response = await cadenzaClient.fetchObjectInfo('embeddingTargetId', 'layerPrintName', [['objectId']], {